nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Want to find out more about 25HoursADay?
 How to transfer our data to another device?
 Or how to store our data?
-Here are the most common questions that NUS students would ask about our app.
+Here are the most common questions that NUS students would ask about our application.
 The questions and the answers to them can be found below.

 **Q**: How do I transfer my data to another computer?